menan/Java-Search/README.md

 3- To update a document use PUT request.
 For example (XXXX = id):
 > `curl -H "Accept: application/xml" -X PUT "http://localhost:8080/COMP4601SDA/rest/sda/XXXX"`

+4- All necessary libaries are stored inside of directory : `\lib`